Rollers that are out of spec can make it nearly impossible to properly ink printing forms.

 Urethane : This is an obsolete material that will melt without warning.
 If the surface appears sweaty, remove it from the press immediately!

 Composition: This is a soft, traditional type of roller made from glue and glycerin.
-It is favored by some platen press printers, but is not generally recommended for proof presses.
-It is best cleaned with kerosene.
+It was favored by some platen press printers.
+There is no commercial composition roller maker working today.

 Disassembly—before shipping the cores, consult the operation manual and remove the bearing assemblies and gears (and Woodruff key if applicable).
 Label and store them in the press cabinet.